 2. Group Plans May Not Be Portable

 If you rely on your company’s group life or disability plan, you’ll likely lose your coverage if you leave your employer.
 If so, you will be starting at square one with a new policy, and you may need to wait before benefits are available to use.
 A supplemental disability insurance plan, however, is your policy no matter where you work.

 3. Group Plans May View Your Disability Differently

 How your group policy defines “disability” may affect your eligible benefits — and the policy may have specific rules around “chosen professions.”

 For example, if you are a dentist who relies on your hands for work and you develop Parkinson’s disease, you would have a difficult time working as a dentist.
 Your group disability plan would likely provide benefits for a pre-determined time period, but reduce benefits after you have had an opportunity to find a job that allows you to work through your disability.
 A supplemental insurance plan would help by closing the gap in pay from your chosen profession to a replacement job.

 You will get the most favorable rates (and lock in your ability to buy supplemental disability insurance) when you are young and healthy.
-Buying a supplemental policy is usually much more affordable than a single, standalone policy.
-If your employer offers a group disability plan, that is a great start!
+Buying a supplemental disability insurance policy is usually much more affordable than a single, standalone policy.
+If your employer offers a group disability plan, that is a good start!
 Group policies definitely have their advantages, but may not offer the total package.

 Fill the Gaps

 Worried you may have some coverage gaps?
-Talk to your Farm Bureau agent, who will do a SuperCheck® and help ensure you have the right level of coverage for you and your family.
+Talk with your Farm Bureau agent.
+Your agent can help ensure you have the right level of insurance coverage for you and your family.